 The translation is mine.
 I do not offer it in competition with the excellent published ones or because I think mine is better or necessary.
 I wrote it to learn what the Greek text really says.
 The translation tends to be literal, but complete literalism and readability are impossible, so adjustments had to be made.
 If you would like to see other translations, please go to biblegateway.com.

 Warning against Judgmentalism (Matt.
 7:1-6)

-Humans can judge the fruit, but not the root.
+Kingdom citizens can judge the fruit of the tree, but not the root.
 God alone can judge both the fruit and the root.
 Keep to you own jurisdiction and do not cross the line.